 Raters are given periodic re-calibrations to the SEE rubric, and if they are not able to score inline with our master rating, are excused from rating until they have undergone and passed retraining.

 Having an independent 3rd party assess English ability is one more way to show your admissions office is doing everything it can to enroll high-performing Chinese applicants.

 Vericant is evaluating applicants so that you can:

 - Give students feedback on their spoken English ability

 Why does Vericant only evaluate spoken English ability?

-We believe admissions is about finding the right fit between a school and a student – which is why we won’t tell you who’s right for your school!
+We believe admissions is about finding the right fit between an institution and a student – which is why we won’t tell you who’s right for your institution!
 As an objective assessment of demonstrated language ability, the SEE score leaves the rest of the evaluative process up to you.

 How does a SEE score benefit students?